IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 > All persons are equal before the law and are entitled without any discrimination to the equal protection of the law.
 In this respect, the law shall prohibit any discrimination and guarantee to all persons equal and effective protection against discrimination on any ground such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.

+Article 3 of both the ICCPR and the ICESCR require New Zealand to ensure equal enjoyment of rights between women and men.

 ## Understanding Discrimination

 The United Nations Human Rights Committee defines discrimination: